-- 1. A student will be given a positive study advice if: - a. at the end of their first year of enrolment, he successfully passed the propaedeutic exam.
-The study load associated with this exam is 60 credits; or - b. at the end of the first year of enrolment, he have obtained at least 50 credits.
-If a student has been exempted for one or more units of study in the propaedeutic phase, the norm of 50 credits still applies. - 2.
+- 1. A student will be given a positive study advice if: - a. at the end of their first year of enrolment, they successfully passed the propaedeutic exam.
+The study load associated with this exam is 60 credits; or - b. at the end of the first year of enrolment, they have obtained at least 48 credits and fulfilled the qualitative criterion.
+This is the case if the following units of study have been obtained: .
+If a student has been exempted for one or more units of study in the propaedeutic phase, the norm of 48 credits still applies. - 2.
 A negative binding study advice will be issued to a student who does not meet the standard of study progress referred to in article 1(a) or (b).
-Because his study results do not comply with the requirements set out in this chapter, the student, taking their personal circumstances into account, is considered unsuitable for the programme, also see article 7.4. - 3.
+Because their study results do not comply with the requirements set out in this chapter, the student, taking their personal circumstances into account, is considered unsuitable for the program, also see article 7.4. - 3.
 If at the Exam Board's discretion the student's personal circumstances give reason to do so, study advice may be deferred, the procedure for which is set out in article 7.6.